akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_ubuntu_1604.rst

 MySQL installation
 ******************

-Since Akeneo PIM 1.6, the minimal MySQL version is MySQL 5.6.
+Akeneo PIM supports MySQL from 5.1 to 5.6.
 Ubuntu 16.04 default PHP version is MySQL 5.7.
 You have two possibilities:

 * Work with MySQL 5.6.
-Actually, the only supported version of PHP for Akeneo PIM is 5.6.
 You need to downgrade your version to MySQL 5.6.
 * Work with MySQL 5.7.
 MySQL 5.7 is not officialy supported but works in experimental mode if you disable the ONLY_FULL_GROUP_BY mode.